ELTEbioinformatics/mulea/README.md

 new_ontology_object <- list_to_gmt(ontology_list)
 ```

-## OverRepresentation Analysis (ORA)
+## OverRepresentation Analysis (ORA) {#overrepresentation-analysis-ora}

-This approach analyses groups of genes (sets) to identify if they are
-enriched in specific categories – transcription factors – within a
+This approach analyses groups of genes (sets) to identify if they are enriched in specific categories – transcription factors – within a reference set.
-reference set.
 It requires two key elements:

-1.  **Target set:** This contains genes of interest, such as
-    significantly overexpressed genes in our experiment.
+1.  **Target set:** This contains genes of interest, such as significantly overexpressed genes in our experiment.

-2.  **Background set:** This represents the broader context, often
-    including all genes investigated in our study.
+2.  **Background set:** This represents the broader context, often including all genes investigated in our study.

-To ensure meaningful results, a clear threshold needs to be applied
-beforehand.
-This could involve filtering genes based on corrected
-*p*-values, *z*-scores (commonly set at 0.05), or fold-change values
-(*e.g.*, a minimum 2-fold change).
+To ensure meaningful results, a clear threshold needs to be applied beforehand.
+This could involve filtering genes based on corrected *p*-values, *z*-scores (commonly set at 0.05), or fold-change values (*e.g.*, a minimum 2-fold change).

-`mulea` utilizes the hypergeometric test to assess overrepresentation
-within categories.
-This test is similar to the lower-tailed Fisher’s
-exact test and helps determine if the observed enrichment is
-statistically significant by considering both the target and background
+`mulea` utilizes the hypergeometric test to assess overrepresentation within categories.
+This test is similar to the lower-tailed Fisher’s exact test and helps determine if the observed enrichment is statistically significant by considering both the target and background sets.
-sets.

 ### Preparing the Target set

-A vector containing the gene symbols of significantly overexpressed
-(adjusted *p*-value \< 0.05) genes with greater than 2 fold-change
-(logFC \> 1).
+A vector containing the gene symbols of significantly overexpressed (adjusted *p*-value \< 0.05) genes with greater than 2 fold-change (logFC \> 1).

 ``` r
 sign_genes <- geo2r_result_tab %>%